scottx611x/csci-e71-term-project/README.md

  Definition of Done
 -------------------
- * As a user, I should be able to use all features within the IE11 or Edge browsers in cloud
+ * works in the IE11 or Edge browsers in cloud
  * has tests
  * good test coverage
  * peer reviewed